"False"

 Several works by one author in the same year

 If you are quoting several works published by the same author in the same year, they should be separated by adding a lower-case letter directly after the year for each item.
 Which reference should have a or b is determined by which title is first in the alphabet.
-Please note that the works should be separated the same way in the reference list (by adding a lower-case letter after the year).
+Please note that the works should be separated in the same way in the reference list (by adding a lower-case letter after the year).

 Example